 - You have multiple children with the hope that all will attend college.

-- You start planning for college late in the children’s lives.
+- You start planning for college late in your children’s lives.

 - You are planning to save large amounts of money towards college costs.

-- You expect your children to attend expensive graduate programs.
+- Your children might attend expensive graduate programs.

-- You would like to fund a loved one’s college while significantly reducing the size of your own estate.
+- You would like to fund a child's college while significantly reducing the size of your own estate.

-While there are fewer downsides to the Section 529 plans than many other accounts, there are still some to be aware of.
-The biggest is that distributions from Section 529 plans for pre-college expenses (grades K-12) are not considered qualified expenditures.
+While there are fewer downsides to the Section 529 plans than upsides, there are still some to be aware of.
+The biggest might be that distributions from Section 529 plans for pre-college expenses (grades K-12) are limited to $10,000.

 What Are Your Investment Options?